Were Audrey Hepburn and Katharine Hepburn Related?

-Both women worked actively in an industry where family dynasties are not an uncommon occurrence.
+Both women worked actively in an industry where family dynasties were not an uncommon occurrence.
 But did these two screen legends share the same show business bloodline?

 Katharine Hepburn was bit by the acting bug in college

 Katharine Hepburn was born in Connecticut in 1907, the second of six children.
-As a student at Bryn Mawr College in Pennsylvania, Hepburn got into theater, per Biography.com.
+As a student at Bryn Mawr College in Pennsylvania, Hepburn got into theater.
 After graduating with a history degree, her interest in acting took off and she was soon on Broadway where she was discovered by a movie scout.

 Her career in film began in 1932, and Hepburn went on to earn four Academy Awards.
 During her run, she starred alongside notables such as Cary Grant, Spencer Tracy, and Humphrey Bogart.